-Nigeria High Commission in Canada reopens after six-month closure
+Nigeria High Commission In Canada Reopens After Six-Month Closure

 The Nigerian High Commission in Canada says it will resume in-person immigration and consular services on Thursday.

-This is coming six months after it shut its doors in compliance with the host country’s guidelines for the prevention of the spread of the novel coronavirus.
+This is coming six months after it shut its doors in compliance with Canada’s guidelines for the prevention of the spread of the novel coronavirus.

-The reopening of the commission is contained in a statement, which indicates a number of rules that applicants must comply with to access the services.
+The reopening of the commission in Canada is contained in a statement, which indicates a number of rules that applicants must comply with to access the services.

 However, it has been issuing Emergency Travel Certificates (ETC) and visas to applicants needing urgent travels, via email since then.